 8. Data Processor shall take the necessary steps to ensure the reliability of any employee, agent or contractor of the Data Processor or any Contracted Processor who may have access to the Data Controller Personal Data, ensuring in each case that access is strictly limited to those individuals who need to know / access the relevant Data Controller Personal Data, as strictly necessary for the purposes of the Principal Agreement, and to comply with applicable laws in the context of that individual’s duties to the Data Processor, ensuring that all such individuals are subject to confidentiality undertakings or professional or statutory obligations of confidentiality.

-9. The Data Processor shall remain fully responsible to the Data Controller for the performance of the Contracted Processor’s obligations in accordance with its contract with the Data Processor.
-The Data Processor shall notify the Data Controller of any failure by the Contracted Processor to fulfil its contractual obligations.
+9. The Data Processor shall be fully liable to the Controller for the performance of the Contract Processor's obligations under its contract with the Data Processor.
+The Data Processor shall notify the Controller of any failure of the Contract Processor to fulfil its contractual obligations.

 10. The data processing agreement of the Data Processor and the Contracted Processor (mentioned in subsection 7 above) shall include a third-party beneficiary clause based on which - in the event the Data Processor has factually disappeared, ceased to exist in law or has become insolvent - the Data Controller shall have the right to terminate the Contracted Processor’s contract and to instruct the Contracted Processor to erase or return the Data Controller Personal Data.

-11. Taking into account the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the Data Processor shall in relation to the Data Controller Personal Data implement appropriate technical and organizational measures to ensure a level of security appropriate to that risk, including, as appropriate, the measures referred to in Article 32(1) of the GDPR.
+11. Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the Data Processor shall in relation to the Data Controller Personal Data implement appropriate technical and organizational measures to ensure a level of security appropriate to that risk, including, as appropriate, the measures referred to in Article 32(1) of the GDPR.

 12. In assessing the appropriate level of security, the Data Processor shall take account in particular of the risks that are presented by Processing, in particular from a Personal Data Breach.